HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 **Space Broker system (built on raspberry-pi)**

-An overhead camera was used to track a green ball (an alternate to the real user, previously we used a red card that has been currently swapped with the green ball which is easy to work with; the updated code for the Space Broker System will be uploaded soon), which is our proxy for the user in the small scaled environment.
+An overhead camera was used to track a green ball (an alternate to the real user, previously we used a red card that has been currently swapped with the green ball which is easy to work with; the updated code for the Space Broker System will be uploaded soon), which is our proxy for the user in the small-scaled environment.
 So, the overhead camera feeds the space broker with the user location.
-For the user to point to any speciofic location, he/she has to download a map (floor plan), which is the 2D top view of the floor plan captured also by the overhead camera.
-By clciking on the floorplan, a user can spot any location.
+For the user to point to any speciofic location, he/she has to download a map (floor plan), which is the 2D top view of the floor plan also captured by the overhead camera.
+By clicking on the floorplan, a user can spot any location.

 The Space Broker system was built on the raspberry-pi.
-The devices and sensors we used include but not limited to LEDs, Light sensors, cooling fan, temperaure sensors, raspberry-pi camera etc. The implementation of the query, modify and maintain methods can be found in the Broker_RaspberryPi/query.py, Broker_RaspberryPi/modify.py and Broker_RaspberryPi/maintain.py  (Broker_RaspberryPi/queryspecific.py, Broker_RaspberryPi/modifyspecific.py, Broker_RaspberryPi/maintainspecific.py for the specific locations) respectively (for the user lcoation).
-The fucntionalities for the overhead camera can be found in the Broker_RaspberryPi/location.py file.
+The devices and sensors we used include but are not limited to LEDs, Light sensors, cooling fans, temperature sensors, raspberry-pi cameras, etc. The implementation of the query, modify and maintain methods can be found in the Broker_RaspberryPi/query.py, Broker_RaspberryPi/modify.py and Broker_RaspberryPi/maintain.py  (Broker_RaspberryPi/queryspecific.py, Broker_RaspberryPi/modifyspecific.py, Broker_RaspberryPi/maintainspecific.py for the specific locations) respectively (for the user lcoation).
+The functionalities for the overhead camera can be found in the Broker_RaspberryPi/location.py file.

 <table>
   <tr>